maylynn-ng/eth-todo/notes.md

 - `truffle compile` will create a build folder and create json files of the contracts

-- `truffle migrate` will run the migrations / smart contracts
+- `truffle migrate` will run the migrations / smart contracts `--reset` will deploy a new copy, I think kind of like .sync() in sequelize?

 - `truffle console` to run the cli to check the smart contract that we've deployed to the blockchain retrieve smart contract like this: